KPvivid/githunt/README.md

 # GitHunt 🔍
 *A Git File Version Hunter*

+Full write up on the tool on [Medium](https://medium.com/@hackerperspective/githunt-a-tool-for-finding-web-application-versions-using-md5-and-github-943cc9143276)
 ## Features
 - 🕵️ Find file versions across **all branches/tags**
 - 📂 Works for files in any directory structure